 - Obtain the merchant ID parameter from the Google console, which enables Google Pay transactions on your site.

-To display the Google Pay button on the Solidgate Payment Form, you must add the Google Pay properties to the paymentIntent object.
+To display the Google Pay button on the Solidgate Payment Form, configure the paymentIntent object with the fields below.
 Google Pay can be accessed and used on the platforms listed in the

 Google guide